 There’s a railroad that stretches out under the ground.
-It runs into the dark and the soil, throughout states and states, and its destination is North Carolina, alias freedom The name of two-time Pulitzer winner Colson Whitehead’s sixth novel, The Underground Railroad, is a powerful, brilliant metaphor for the perilous and difficult journey that thousands of Black people faced, escaping from the anti-abolitionist South.
-A real train works as a representation of all the channels that helped in the escape from violence and slavery: an inspiration worthy of magical realism’s tradition.
+It runs into the dark and the soil, throughout states and states, and its destination is North Carolina, alias freedom.
+The name of two-time Pulitzer winner Colson Whitehead’s sixth novel, The Underground Railroad, is a powerful, brilliant metaphor for the perilous and challenging journey that thousands of Black people faced, escaping from the anti-abolitionist South.
+A real train represents all the channels that helped flee from violence and slavery: an inspiration worthy of magical realism’s tradition.

 A painful story full of historical details

-It’s the 19th century, Georgia.
+It’s the 19th-century, Georgia.
 Cora is a very young woman and a slave.
 The only things left to her by her runaway mother are a small garden and a galvanized fury at the world as she knows it.
-The plantation in which she has grown up is particularly vicious, similar to those depicted in 12 Years a Slave or Django Unchained.
+The plantation where she grew up is particularly vicious, similar to those depicted in 12 Years a Slave or Django Unchained.

 Whitehead’s description – under the influence of other contemporary works like Toni Morrison’s Beloved – is rich with historical details from in-depth research (based on – for example – the 2,300 first-person accounts of slavery collected by the Federal Writers’ Project in the 1930s) with an incisive, at times furious writing style.
 It’s a heavy book, painful and brutal.
 It tells a story that Whitehead believed did not get enough attention, saying: “In fifth grade, we did 10 minutes on slavery and 40 minutes on Abraham Lincoln, and in 10th grade, you might do 10 minutes on the civil rights era and 40 minutes on Martin Luther King and that’s it.”